Skip to content

 https://thechessworld.com/store/product/london-system-mastermind-with-im-milovan-ratkovic/

-Traditionally 1.e4 is considered being the best move for those who start learning chess.
+Traditionally 1.e4 is considered the best move for those who start learning chess.
 It leads to open positions and therefore allows players to unleash their tactical power.
 Against 1…e5, I would recommend starting with the Danish Gambit.
 This is a very aggressive opening, where White sacrifices two pawns for activity and quick development.

 It starts with 2.d4 exd4 3.c3: